-- ❗️🌱 Essential words and phrases for vegans and vegetarians in Korea [currently this page!
+- ❗️🌱 Essential words and phrases for vegans and vegetarians in Korea [this page!
 See below! 👇]

 - 🇰🇷🔤 How to read and pronounce Korean letters

-- 🍪🏷 Tips on how to understand Korean food labels
+- 🍪🏷 Tips for quickly understanding Korean food labels

 - 🚫🥜 Names of common allergens in Korean (list)